 You can deduct educational expenses only if they are for qualifying education.
-This is education that meets at least one of the following tests:
+This is education that meets at least one of the following two tests.

-- The education is required by your employer or the law to keep your present salary, status, or job (and serve a business purpose of your employer), or - 2) The education maintains or improves skills needed in your present work.
+- 1) The education is required by your employer or the law to keep your present salary, status, or job. - 2) The education maintains or improves skills needed in your present work.